contiv/vpp/docs/dev-guide/SERVICES.md

 `TwiceNAT` address pool (extra source NAT for DNAT mappings) in the global NAT configuration of the [Ligato VPP Agent][ligato-vpp-agent].

-Next we need to mark interfaces with `in` & `nat` features so that the VPP/NAT plugin can determine the direction in which the NAT should be applied:
+Next we need to mark interfaces with `in` & `nat` features so that the VPP-NAT plugin can determine the direction in which the NAT should be applied:

  1. `out` - denotes interfaces through which clients can access the service: this is effectively all interfaces - service can be accessed from the host (`tap0`), from pods (TAPs), other nodes (`loop0` for BD with VXLANs), from outside of the cluster (`GigE`-s) and even from its own endpoints (TAPs)

  2. `in` - denotes interfaces connecting service endpoints with VPP: every pod that acts as an endpoint of one or more services has to have its TAP interface marked as `in`

 Lastly, we mark the `GigE` interface that connects VPP to the default gateway as `output` and add the Node IP into the NAT main address pool.
 This enables the dynamic source NAT in the post-routing phase for all the packets leaving the node towards Internet.
 It is not desired to source-NAT packets sent internally between cluster nodes, though.
 VXLAN encapsulated traffic therefore needs to be excluded from NAT using an identity mapping, installed as a separate DNAT instance, see [the next section](#integration-of-services-with-policies)